adam25022/GE1-21-22-Assignment/README.md

 There are also bars that move along to the intensity of the music of a particular point, this usually ends up with the lower end of the spectrum way higher than the higher end as theres way more bases and mids than high highs.

+The first set of tree's were created using poisson distribution, but as that was creating problems with the y always being 0, i instead have now swapped to it being a raycast from heaven system where a ray comes from heaven, hits the mesh and creates the tree at the point.

 ![MapGenControlls](Images/MapGeneratorControlls.PNG)Land Chunk Data Generator The above image is used to configure the land generation characteristics.
 We have the following parametres: